vickyli1015/Public-DSC180B-Functional-Connectivity-Project/README.md

 ## Project Structure:

-`main.ipynb` is the combination of all of our analysis and exploration of dynamic functional connectivity.
+We all organized our analysis notebooks inside the folder under our name.

 `etl.py` contains the function of loading the data, brain labels that correlate with our brain region, and brain image data.